 A related experiment is to stand on a skateboard or on skates, then throw a tennis ball—or an empty (air-filled) gallon jug—as fast as you can forward (the fast ball is like air leaving a rocket).
 Then, throw a gallon of water as hard as you can.
 Which scenario gives you (the rocket) the most backward momentum?

 To calculate the best ratio of air to water, I did a few quick physics calculations assuming an adiabatic expansion of air from a pressure p1 (mostly determined by the cork) and volume V1 to the volume V2 of the bottle into pressure p0 of the surrounding air (p0 is no more than 15 psi).
 To maximize final speed of the rocket using conservation of momentum and mechanical energy, I calculated that the best V1 is about 2/3 V2 (so 1/3 is water), but this V1 should be larger (less water) if p1 is not many times larger than p0.
-I assumed that the air's momentum and energy negligibly affect the rocket (I only calculated the work done by air until V2 and not when it sprays out after that, and I ignore the momentum and energy of the air even before V2 is reached), and I ignored the "differential" speed of water by assuming that all the water leaves at the same speed regardless of if it leaves in the beginning or end of the spray interval (probably my least accurate assumption).
+I assumed that the air's momentum and energy negligibly affect the rocket (that is, I only calculated the work done by air until V2 and not when it sprays out after that, and I ignore the momentum and energy of the air even before V2 is reached), and I ignored the "differential" speed of water by assuming that all the water leaves at the same speed regardless of if it leaves in the beginning or end of the spray interval (videos of launches reveal this to be my least accurate assumption).
 By doing this physics calculation, I got approximate results in just a few minutes without spending a lot of time doing hard-core rocket science!
 I also calculated the minimum V1 needed to expel all the water (we do not want pressure becoming p0 before all the water leaves), and I learned that this should never be a concern unless there is far too much water.
 In practice, it seemed that a bit more water than my approximate value was helpful likely due to how the water moves "differentially" (which makes sense since the final small bit of high-speed water to leave provides negligible lift to the rocket for the same reason that air exhaust does not provide much lift).
 To explore this possibility, I used conservation of energy and momentum to do another quick calculation comparing a rocket that ejects water all at the same speed with a rocket that ejects the same water (using the same stored energy as before) giving half of the water twice the speed as the other half, and I quickly learn that the latter more realistic scenario gives the rocket a much smaller final speed, so I am mostly convinced that more water than 1/3 full can help give the rocket something to "push off of" for a higher percentage of the spray time.